Specializing in Services to Children with Developmental Delays Including Autism and Those Who Are Medically Fragile

 While all of the young learners are taught within the context of the Creative Curriculum, teachers create differentiated, developmentally-appropriate learning environments that allow each child to explore, understand, and complete constructive tasks at their own pace.
 FOP’s classrooms for students on the autism spectrum rely on the ABA model.
-Within these classrooms, teachers are highly-trained in ABA practices and receive continuous support from the AHRC New York City’s ABA experts to ensure that best practices are being followed.
+Specifically, these classrooms use the STAR Program to develop curricular goals and encourage development in the essential domains across language, independence, and foundational skills.

 Some young learners at FOP, particularly those with autism or communication disorders, require alternate or augmentative means of communication while their speech and language skills develop.
 Technology, both advanced and simple, plays an important role in supporting these students.
 Strategies involving PECS, (Picture Exchange Communication System), iPads, assistive communication devices, SMARTboards, and computers are commonplace in the classrooms and help instructors create motivating, reachable content that facilitates student learning.
 The school recognizes the potential value of technology in helping many students acquire appropriate skills but is aware of the possible issues caused by relying too heavily on these technological strategies.
 Overall, FOP understands the relationship between early communication skills, literacy, and development, and aligns the appropriate supports to encourage each child to achieve their individualized goals.